EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 * SNS: `AmazonSNSFullAccess`

 You'll also need to create an IAM user that GitHub Actions can use to access the cluster and push/pull Docker images from ECR.
-By convention, we call this user 'Github-Actions-User', and it needs these
+By convention, we call this user 'EKSUser', and it needs these
 permissions: `AmazonEKSClusterPolicy, AmazonEKSWorkerNodePolicy, AmazonEKSServicePolicy, AmazonElasticContainerRegistryPublicFullAccess, AmazonEC2ContainerRegistryFullAccess`

 ### Creating new credentials for an IAM user